-Operating cash inflow was £6,542,000 (2020: £3,172,000) for the year, which remained strong in the current climate of reduced public funding and the Covid-19 pandemic.
-The increase from prior year is due to an improvement in operating performance before depreciation and capital losses.
+Operating cash outflow was £3,153,000 (2021: inflow £3,656,000) for the year.
+The change from prior year reflects the College's increased investment in operational resources within the current climate of reduced public funding and recovery from the Covid-19 pandemic.